corrad1nho/qomui/README.md

 - [bugfix] crashes when loading default configuration
 - [bugfix] configs are not imported if url cannot be resolved
 - [bugfix] old connection not killed after network change detected (in rare cases)

-version 0.6.0:
-- [new] support for Wireguard
-- [new] cli-interface
-- [change] additional parameters parsed from .desktop-files
-- [change] update routine now uses dpkg/rpm if installed as DEB/RPM package - reinstall required!
-- [bugfix] crashes at start when system tray not available
-- [bugfix] Info for active connection sometimes not updated correctly
-- [bugfix] Doublehop fails on Fedora